PX4/PX4-user_guide/en/ros/ros2_comm.md

    	min: 0.000s max: 0.012s std dev: 0.00148s window: 3960
    ```

-1. You can also test the `sensor_combined` ROS 2 listener by launching the example launch file in the terminal:
+You can also test the `sensor_combined` ROS 2 listener by launching the example launch file in the terminal, and it should also get data being printed to the console output.

    ```sh
    $ source ~/px4_ros_com_ros2/install/setup.bash
    $ ros2 launch px4_ros_com sensor_combined_listener.launch.py
    ```

-And it should also get data being printed to the console output.

 :::note
-If ones uses the `build_all.bash` script, it automatically opens and sources all the required terminals, so you just have to run the respective apps in each terminal.
+When using the `build_all.bash` script, it automatically opens and sources all the required terminals, so you just have to run the respective apps in each terminal.
 :::

 ## Additional information